1 Year Fixed Rate Bond (Issue 504)

 • The account is limited to one account per customer.

 • The account can be opened through any of our branches, via our website www.leedsbuildingsociety.co.uk or by post.

 • If you currently have an existing Leeds Building Society account it may be possible to transfer your funds, subject to your existing product terms and conditions and the product terms and conditions of this account.
 Please check with us to see whether this is possible.

 Operating the account:

-Maturity: The account will mature at midnight on 03 October 2021.
-On the day after maturity (04 October 2021), your funds (including interest) will be automatically transferred to an instant access maturity account, unless you provide alternative instructions.
+The account will mature at midnight on 31 July 2023.
+On the day after maturity (1 August 2023), your funds (including interest) will be automatically transferred to an instant access maturity account, unless you provide alternative instructions.
 Full details including terms and conditions will be provided before maturity.

-Additional InformationAccount closure: You can’t close your account until the day after maturity (04 October 2021).
+You can’t close your account until the day after maturity (1 August 2023).

-Deposits: The account is limited issue.
-Once the account is open, you can make deposits up to and including 30 September 2020.
-After this date the account may be closed for further deposits at any time and without notice.
+The account is limited issue.
+Once the account is open, you can make deposits up to and including 31 July 2022.